 TOP VPN FOR JAPAN:NordVPN is my favorite VPN for Japan.
 NordVPN provides the strongest security in the industry and features 80 high-speed servers in Japan.
 Try it out for 30 days before you commit.

-Internet users on a budget should consider using Surfshark, Like NordVPN, Surfshark keeps no logs on its customers’ activities and even accepts payments in Bitcoin, Ethereum, and Ripple for anonymous signup.
+Surfshark is good for internet users on a budget.
+Like NordVPN, Surfshark keeps no logs on its customers’ activities and even accepts payments in Bitcoin, Ethereum, and Ripple for anonymous signup.
 User traffic is protected with 256-bit encryption and features protection against DNS, IPv6, and WebRTC leaks.
 A kill switch is included, as well as a NoBorders feature that bypasses country-wide internet blocking.

 - Reliable connection speeds for streaming and downloading abroad